sagerenn/Problem_Solving_with_Algorithms_and_Data_Structures/Chapter06/search_sort.md

 ## Map
 An collection data type stores the key-value pairs.
 The key is used to loop up the associated value. e.g. the number of book in the library we can use the hash table for the key list, and compute the slot of the key, to find the associated value with the same position in the other list. (hash value --> key --> value)

+It's so difficult to restore the origin ordered list with the collision solution since lots of value skip its slot.
+So the dictionary is unordered list in python.
+And while extending the table size, we just need read the values one by one in the small table size and rehash to the new larger table.

 # Sorting